Yeast infection (vaginal)

 - Ask questions about your medical history.
 This might include gathering information about past vaginal infections or sexually transmitted infections.

 - Perform a pelvic exam.
 Your doctor examines your external genitals for signs of infection.
-Next, your doctor places an instrument (speculum) into your vagina to hold the vaginal walls open to examine the vagina and cervix.
+Next, your doctor places an instrument (speculum) into your vagina to hold the vaginal walls open to examine the vagina and cervix — the lower, narrower part of your uterus.

-- Test a sample of vaginal secretions.
+- Test vaginal secretions.
 Your doctor may send a sample of vaginal fluid for testing to determine the type of fungus causing the yeast infection.
-Your doctor may be able to prescribe more effective treatment for recurrent yeast infections by identifying the type of fungus causing the infections.
+Identifying the fungus can help your doctor prescribe more effective treatment for recurrent yeast infections.

-For mild to moderate symptoms and infrequent episodes of yeast infections, your doctor might recommend:
+For mild to moderate symptoms and infrequent episodes, your doctor might recommend:

 - Single-dose oral medication.
-Your doctor might prescribe a one-time, single oral dose of the antifungal medication fluconazole (Diflucan).
-Or, you may take two single doses three days apart to manage severe symptoms.
+Your doctor might prescribe a one-time, single oral dose of fluconazole (Diflucan).
+Oral medication isn't recommended if you're pregnant.
+To manage more-severe symptoms, you might take two single doses three days apart.

 - Multidose oral medication.
-Your doctor might prescribe two or three doses of fluconazole to be taken by mouth instead of vaginal therapy.
+Your doctor might prescribe two or three doses of an antifungal medication to be taken by mouth instead of vaginal therapy.
 However, this therapy isn't recommended for pregnant women.

 Preparing for an appointment

 If you've been treated for a yeast infection in the past, your doctor may not need to see you and may prescribe a treatment over the phone.
-Otherwise, you'll likely see your family doctor or gynecologist to treat your condition.
+Otherwise, you're likely to see a family medicine doctor or gynecologist.

 What you can do